 A contract term can be unfair for many reasons, such as where it:

 - allows the firm to change the terms of the contract, without telling you as soon as possible or explaining why it has

 - excludes or limits your legal rights unfairly

-- charges a disproportionately large sum if you don’t fulfil your obligations under the contract
+- charges a disproportionately large sum if you do not fulfil your obligations under the contract

-However, a term is not necessarily unfair because it looks like one of these; it depends on the details of the contract as a whole.
+However, a term is not necessarily unfair or unclear because it looks like one of these; it depends on the details of the contract as a whole.